Secret of Treasure Mountain

 Secret of Treasure Mountain is a 1956 American Western film directed by Seymour Friedman and written by David Lang.
 The film stars Valerie French, Raymond Burr, William Prince, Lance Fuller, Susan Cummings and Pat Hogan.
 The film was released on June 25, 1956, by Columbia Pictures.

+Plot

+Years ago a Spaniard buried gold on Apache land.
+The Apaches killed him, threw a curse on the ground and gold, and posted a guard.
+The villainous Burr and his henchmen 200 years later try to get the fabled gold, but they too fall victim to the curse.